Photo Credit, Eric Snoza - snostudios.com

 a bit about me

-My trumpet has taken me abroad playing with the National Symphony of Taiwan, as well as in the Dominican Republic, locally with the Detroit and Grand Rapids Symphonies and Chicago’s Music of the Baroque, among others.
-I’ve performed professionally on such stages as Carnegie Hall, Barbican Centre, the National Theater of Korea, Théâtre des Champs-Élysées, and many others around the world.
+As a Trumpeter I will be performing as Assistant Principal / Second Trumpet with the San Antonio Philharmonic for the 2025-2026 season, as well as teaching in the Lake Travis ISD as a Private Instructor.
+I spent three years performing, teaching and recording with Axiom Brass, and have performed with the National Symphony of Taiwan, the Detroit and Grand Rapids Symphonies and Chicago’s Music of the Baroque, among others.
+My voice and trumpet have brought me to such stages as Carnegie Hall, Barbican Centre, the National Theater of Korea, Théâtre des Champs-Élysées, and many others around the world.

 Recording and premiering meaningful music is a hugely important part of my musical life.
-This past season, I released two albums, music of which hadn’t been recorded yet, with pianists Eugenia Jeong (Florence Price, Her Song), and Renan Branco (Confined).
-I’ve been a part of 25 albums recordings, professionally.
+This past year, I released two albums, much of the music of which hadn’t been recorded yet, with pianists Eugenia Jeong (Florence Price, Her Song), and Renan Branco (Confined).
+I’ve been a part of 25 recorded albums, professionally.
 For more and to listen, visit this discography page.
 A recent premiere I commissioned was “If I Must Die” poem by Palestinian scholar and poet, Refaat Alareer, which was set to music by Shireen Abu-Khader.
+A recent arrangement of mine I was so grateful to premiere was of selected movements from Beverly McKiver’s "Canadian Floral Emblems Suite”.

 I hope to cross paths with you, and share meaningful music and conversation.